Skip to main content

 California Department of Education Logo

-Procurement in the CNPs Frequently Asked Questions
+Frequently Asked Procurement Questions

 The California Department of Education (CDE) does not intend these Q&As to be inclusive of all terms, Provisions, and program requirements applicable to procurements and contracts.
 Each CNP Operator is responsible for ensuring that their procurement documents comply with all applicable laws, program instructions, and guidance materials.
-Each CNP Operator should consult with legal counsel regarding any proposed procurement methods or contract language.

 For additional information, please visit the U.S. Department of Agriculture Q&As on the Transition to and Implementation of 2 CFR, Part 200 External link opens in new window or tab. web page.